 Any window covering is better than nothing when it comes to temperature control.
 Windows can account for 10% – 25% of heat loss in a home, so uncovered windows are an automatic source of wasted energy resources.
 Wood blinds, vertical blinds, roller or roman shades will all act, at the very least, as a mild barrier to the assertive low temperatures trying to seep in through your glass windows.
 Shutters are also a good option as their frame fits tightly within the window frame to block any air coming in from cracks or damage to the window seal.
 The thickness of the louvers also acts as a barrier to air transmission from the cold window to the inside of the house.
-The closer a blind or shade is to the window, the better it will perform as an insulator, so an inside mount blind or shade would provide the most protection from cold drafts.
+The closer a blind or shade is to the window, the better it will perform as an insulator, so an inside mount blind or shade will provide the most protection from cold drafts.
 Custom made window treatments guarantee a close, tight fit.
 Don’t bother with droopy, sagging blinds from your home improvement store that sacrifice style and function.Only custom made window treatments snugly fit the unique windows in your home.
 We assure you that at Blindsgalore we will show you how easy it is to measure any and all of your windows.
 I am reminding you that every window in your house can have subtle variances in measurement, so measure each window.

 Pick The Best

 The most effective window treatment to keep a warm house during the cold winter months is a cellular shade.
 Two layers of fabrics are bonded together to form honeycomb-like pockets.
 Visually creating a clean horizontal pleat pattern on the face of the shade, the fabricated pockets trap air to limit heat transfer through the window.
 Cellular shades significantly slow down radiant heat loss and the R value increases to nearly 7 from the 3.5 of most standard windows – just by choosing a cellular window treatment.
 Available in formats from single to double cell, different options are available to meet the needs of different climates and window types.
 For superior window warmth, these pockets protect your home in these chilly days, actually delivering a 22% reduction in heat transfer during the winter months.

 Put On Layers